 Make your kombucha brewing a big success!
-Here is my best advice and a deep dive into the fermentation process of kombucha.
-Use this guide to save yourself months to years of figuring things out and be a pro right from the start!
+Here is the best guide and a deep dive into the fermentation process of kombucha.

 Mature kombucha starter to fresh sweet tea ratio should be no less than 1:10.
 Kombucha brewing is not an exact science.
 If your recipe is slightly off, your brew will still be most likely successful.
 This explains why everyone’s brewing instruction and recipe seems to be a little different.
 And that’s ok!
 The time for caution is when you see a recipe calling for a starter-to-tea ratio below 1:10.
 Then, you are risking the acidity level being too low and kombucha growing mold.
 Let me give an example:

 - 1 cup of starter, 8 cups of fresh sweet tea, i.e. 1:8 of starter-to-tea ratio: this is a safe recipe to use.
 In fact, if you like to add 8 cups of starter to 1 cup of fresh tea, it’s totally fine and nothing can go wrong with it.
 Expect your brew to finish in no time!

 - 1 cup of starter, 16 cups of fresh tea, i.e. 1:16 of starter-to-tea ratio: this is not a safe recipe to use, proceed at your own risk.
 There is a higher possibility for contamination.

 Now you know the guideline for starter-to-tea ratio, you can adjust the recipe to work for the size of your container and the amount of ingredients you have.

 2. Do I need a SCOBY to make kombucha?